How to Choose the Perfect Icons for Your Website

 Well, that will happen if you don’t start adding consistency to your icons.
 It will result into a breakage in the flow of information, and you won’t want that to happen.

 For this, you should remember to use the same color or color scheme.
-Adding a very consistent color theme will make the identity of your icons stable.
+Adding a very consistent color theme will make the identity of your icon stable.
 People will see your website and remember it.
 Also, you should remember to use, as much as possible, the same shapes.

 Shapes are also very good memory tools.
 Third, is that you should style your icons without borders.
 Borders, shadows, and gradients affect the technical and aesthetic quality of the icons.